scikit-learn-contrib/imbalanced-learn/README.md

 UnbalancedDataset is a python module offering a number of resampling techniques commonly used in datasets showing strong between-class imbalance.

 Most classification algorithms will only perform optimally when the number of samples of each class is roughly the same.
-Highly skewed datasets, where the minory heavily outnumbered by one or more classes, haven proven to be a challenge while at the same time becoming more and more common.
+Highly skewed datasets, where the minority heavily outnumbered by one or more classes, haven proven to be a challenge while at the same time becoming more and more common.

-One way of addresing this issue is by resampling the dataset as to ofset this imbalance with the hope of arriving and a more robust and fair decision boundary than you would otherwise.
+One way of addresing this issue is by resampling the dataset as to offset this imbalance with the hope of arriving and a more robust and fair decision boundary than you would otherwise.

 Resampling techniques are divided in two categories:
     1. Under-sampling the majority class(es).